 What Do I Need to Know About Latent Tuberculosis Infection?

 This six-panel brochure educates people about latent tuberculosis (TB) infection.
-It explains the difference between latent (inactive) TB infection and active TB disease, and clarifies that latent TB is not contagious.
+It explains that TB has two stages and discusses the difference between latent (inactive) TB infection and active TB disease, clarifying that latent TB is not contagious.
 It discusses skin and blood tests for TB, and the need for a chest x-ray if the test is positive.
-The document examines prevention by taking the medicine Isoniazid (INH), lists possible side effects, and recommends that people taking INH avoid drinking alcohol.
+The document explains how people who have been infected with TB germs can prevent TB by taking the medicine Isoniazid (INH), and recommends they avoid drinking alcohol.
+It provides a list of TB medications and side effects that some people experience, and includes things people can do to prevent active TB.
 Contact information for the San Francisco TB Clinic is included.

 This translation was evaluated by a representative or group from the community for accuracy and cultural relevance.